nipil/jcdecaux_fetch_store/README.md

 # What is this ?

-This is a python package which uses [JCDecaux API](https://developer.jcdecaux.com/) to get information fom [their bike sharing service](http://www.cyclocity.com), and store station information changes station (available bikes and empty stands) efficiently in a series of SQLite daily database.
+This is a python package which uses [JCDecaux API](https://developer.jcdecaux.com/) to get information from [their bike sharing service](http://www.cyclocity.com), and store station data changes (available bikes and empty stands) efficiently in a series of SQLite daily database.

 # Requirements